 William Ross's household had 2 first class white males (his sons Enoch and John), 2 second class white males (himself

-and one other), 2 first class females (Daughters Bethany & Mary), and 1 second class white female (his wife Jane).
+and one other), 2 first class females (his daughters Bethany & Mary), and 1 second class white female (his wife Jane).

 Daughter Martha was born June 4, 1804.